nerfologist/wednesday-express-app/README.md

 - `git checkout step-0`: initial state (nothing developed)
 - `git checkout step-1`: able to run a Cloudflare tunnel and receive webhooks
 - `git checkout step-2`: add HMAC check
+- `git checkout step-3`: add simple GraphQL call to add a tag to product

 ## How to run
 Navigate to your Shopify shop's Settings > Notifications > Webhooks and check